integreat-io/map-transform/README.md

   { $filter: 'onlyActives' }
 ]
 ```

+If you provide `$filter` with an unknown transformer id, `mapTransform()`
+will throw.
+Note that this happens right away, on the first function call, so
+you don't have to try to run the mapper function with any data to discover the
+mistake.

 You may also set `$direction: 'fwd'` or `$direction: 'rev'` on the object, to
 have it filter in one direction only.